deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 [webxdc](https://webxdc.org), a container format and API for "chat-shared web apps".
-Technically, webxdc apps are HTML5 apps but instead of the HTTP protocol they use [Peer-to-Peer send/receive APIs](https://webxdc.org/docs/spec/sendUpdate.html) implemented by any webxdc-app hosting messenger, providing for the following billionaire-capture-prevention characteristics.
+Technically, webxdc apps are HTML5 apps but instead of the HTTP protocol they use [Peer-to-Peer send/receive APIs](https://webxdc.org/docs/spec/sendUpdate.html) that webxdc-capapble messengers implement, allowing to rebase relations between developers and users by saying

 - **Bye Bye to surveillance capitalism**: users have both the code and the data of their web apps on their end devices and benefit from end-to-end encrypted messaging not only during regular chat messaging but also during their private web app usage.

-- **Bye Bye logins, passwords, user registries, OAUTH, privacy policies or consent dialogues**:
+- **Bye Bye to user policing (logins, passwords, OAUTH, privacy policies etc.)**:
   Web app developers never obtain or touch any user data or user identities, and can have piece of mind of not being responsible for any data, and not having to program identity management and social discovery UIs.

-- **Bye Bye being dependent on an org or project that enshittiffies**:
+- **Bye Bye to dependencies on an org or project that enshittiffies**:
   Messengers, as decentralized runners of webxdc apps in chat groups, can not hold web app developers, their users or data hostage.
   Consult [Cory Doctorow's "Ulysses Pact"](https://pluralistic.net/2024/11/02/ulysses-pact/)